-Matt Grobe is in his first year at the helm of the Marshall men's golf team after being named head coach in June.
+Matt Grobe is in his second year at the helm of the Marshall men's golf team after being named head coach in June 2012.

 In 2004, he was named the Southern Nevada Chapter Golf Professional of the Year and in 2007, he captured the Bill Strausbaugh Award.
 He also served as the club's Tournament Director in 2004 before leaving for year to serve as the Director of Sales at Lake Las Vegas Resort.

 From 1998-2004, Grobe served as the Head Golf Professional at Rhodes Ranch Golf Club in Las Vegas after a three-year stint as the Assistant Golf Professional at Primm Valley Golf Club in Primm, Nevada.